 The distinctions between different kinds of milk and cream labels can be confusing.
 They all begin with whole milk, which consists of three components: water, milk solids, and butterfat.
-If you allow unpasteurized milk to stand, it separates into cream, mostly butterfat, and skim milk, mostly water.
+If you allow unpasteurized milk to stand, it separates into cream (mostly butterfat) and skim milk (mostly water).

 It's All About the Butterfat

 Butterfat is the key to understanding different kinds of milk and cream.
 Whole milk contains 3.5 percent butterfat, by removing butterfat by degrees you get the different percentages:

-These are two more milk products that can be somewhat confusing.
-Evaporated milk is a shelf stable milk from which about 60 percent of the water has been removed.
+Evaporated milk and sweetened condensed milk are canned milk products that can be somewhat confusing.
+Evaporated milk is a shelf-stable milk from which about 60 percent of the water has been removed.
 It might also be called "canned milk" because it is sold in cans.
 It was a popular milk choice in the early 1900s because of its shelf life.
 It was the base for infant formulas and was often used as a substitute for fresh milk and cream.